 Some women trying to conceive will use their body temperature readings to predict ovulation.
 Doing a temperature chart does not predict ovulation, it only confirms it after the fact.
 Taking body temperature at the same time every day will offer a baseline body temperature that is normal to the woman.
 When that temperature fluctuates up, the female can assume has ovulated and her fertility chances will be increased.

 When trying to conceive, it is important to be in tune with the body.
 An at-home pregnancy ovulation kit can help you and your partner to time sexual intercourse for optimal chances of conception.
 When ovulation occurs the chances of conception are increased due to the prime location of the egg for fertilization.

-- Your chances of getting pregnant are close to zero if you only make love after established ovulation.
+- Your chances of getting pregnant are close to zero if you only have sex after established ovulation.

-- Your chances of getting pregnant are diminished if you make love only once in your cycle, even if it's the "perfect," fertile day.
+- Your chances of getting pregnant are diminished if you have sex only once in your cycle, even if it's the "perfect," fertile day.

-- Making love during the fertile 5-6 days prior to and including the day of ovulation improves your chances of conceiving.
+- Having sex during the fertile 5-6 days prior to and including the day of ovulation improves your chances of conceiving.

-- Your very best chance of getting pregnant is when you make love regularly 2-3 times a week EVERY week because this will cover the days that ovulation occurs on a different day than calculated.
+- Your very best chance of getting pregnant is when you have sex regularly 2-3 times a week every week because this will cover the days that ovulation occurs on a different day than calculated.

-- Making love additionally before or after your 5-6 calculated fertile days likely further improves your chances for conception because it keeps the sperm fresh, and it also ensures that there is sufficient sperm available just in case ovulation happens on a different day than calculated.
+- Having sex additionally before or after your 5-6 calculated fertile days likely further improves your chances for conception because it keeps the sperm fresh, and it also ensures that there is sufficient sperm available just in case ovulation happens on a different day than calculated.

-- If his sperm count is sufficient and healthy, then making love once a day on every fertile day is better than every other day or even less frequently.
+- If his sperm count is sufficient and healthy, then having sex once a day on every fertile day is better than every other day or even less frequently.

-- If you make love only after the OPK first becomes positive, chances are you are less likely to get pregnant than if you make love regularly.
+- If you have sex only after the OPK first becomes positive, chances are you are less likely to get pregnant than if you have sex regularly.